vinceliuice/Jasper-gtk-theme/README.md

 -s, --size VARIANT...
 Specify size variant [standard|compact] (Default: standard variant)

+-l, --libadwaita        Link installed gtk-4.0 theme to config folder for all libadwaita app use this theme

 -u, --uninstall         Uninstall themes or link for libadwaita [theme|libadwaita] (Default: theme option)

 --tweaks                Specify versions for tweaks [nord|dracula|black|macos] (only nord and dracula can not mix use with!)